CJLove/x16-LodeRunner/Issues.md

 - Add game editor?
 This would require kernel SAVE support from banked RAM

 # TODO
-- Handle case of guard too close to runner when digging
 - Code cleanup/reorg among files
 - TBD: refactoring to enable unit testing of core functions that aren't graphics-related